-During the summer semester, you will take one class for 3 credits.
+During the summer semester, you will take one class for 3 credits that will meet once per week in the evening.

-Organizations and Professional Development - taught by Cynthia Williams
+Organizations and Professional Development - taught by DC professional

 - This course is tied to internship-related work to include policy memos, professional speaker reflections, workplace analyses, career interviews, and write-ups. - You will compile a final professional portfolio that documents and organizes your work to include updated resumes, on-the-job writing samples, and examples of workplace contributions. - You will have a chance to enhance professional skills, build a network of contacts, and explore possible career choices. - Most important, you will have a chance to speak with a wide range of people about their jobs, views, backgrounds, and experiences. - In order to weave these experiences into your academic work, this class will ask for active reflection, self-assessment, and the honing of your thinking and writing.
 The internship course will help you build structure with written assignments, activities, reflections, and readings to help you make the most of your internship.
 Meetings will alternate between in-class activities and presentations by professionals (usually UW alumni in various career fields).